Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 Keep reading or watch Dmitry Chebatkov, Product Owner at Epom DSP, breaking down RTB bidding and explaining the technology behind it with definitions, charts, and examples.

-Aren’t you here because of confusing controversial RTB definitions?
+You’re probably here because of confusing RTB definitions, too, aren’t you?
 Now is the time to cross your t’s and dot your i’s.
-Together we’ll learn what real-time bidding is, how it works, and how you can take advantage of it.
+Together, we’ll learn what RTB meaning is, how it works, and how you can take advantage of it.

 What Is Real-Time Bidding?